East Asian Buddhism: Buddhism in Japan

 Buddhism was officially introduced to Japan from China and Korea during the 5th and 6th centuries AD.
 In addition to developing their own versions of Chinese and Korean traditions (such as Zen, a Japanese form of Chan and Shingon, a form of Chinese Esoteric Buddhism), Japan developed their own indigenous traditions like Tendai, based on the Chinese Tiantai, Nichiren, and Jōdo Shinshū (a Pure Land school).

 Buddhism in Korea

 Buddhism was introduced to Korea from China during the 4th century, where it began to be practiced alongside indigenous shamanism.
 Following strong state support in the Goryeo era, Buddhism was suppressed during the Joseon period in favor of Neo-Confucianism.
 Suppression was finally ended due to Buddhist participation in repelling the Japanese invasion of Korea in the 16th century, leading to a slow period of recovery that lasted into the 20th century.
 The Seon school, derived from Chinese Chan Buddhism, was introduced in the 7th century and grew to become the most widespread form of modern Korean Buddhism, with the Jogye Order and Taego Order as its two main branches.

+Buddhism in Vietnam

+Bordering southern China, Buddhism may have first come to Vietnam as early as the 3rd or 2nd century BCE from the Indian subcontinent or from China in the 1st or 2nd century CE.
+From the 2nd to the 4th century, Luy Lâu (now Bắc Ninh province, northern Vietnam) - capital of Jiaozhou (then part of the Han, Eastern Wu and Jin dynasties), according to Chinese historical records, was the leading Buddhist center in Southeast Asia, where Indian monks often stopped by sea to translate Buddhist scriptures from Sanskrit to Classical Chinese, before gradually moving up to Guangzhou area.
+Vietnamese Buddhism was influenced by certain elements of Taoism, Chinese spirituality, and Vietnamese folk religion.
+Buddhism was the state religion of Dai Viet during the Đinh dynasty (968-981), Lý dynasty (1009-1225) and Trần dynasty (1225-1400).
+Trúc Lâm thiền school was founded by Trần Nhân Tông - 3rd Emperor of Trần dynasty in late 12th century.

+Traditional schools of East Asian Buddhism

+East Asian Buddhism has a wide variety of traditions, lineages and schools (Chinese: zōng), which developed in China and are also reflected in Korean, Japanese and Vietnamese Buddhism.
+Traditional Asian Buddhist scholars like Sheng-yen and Gyōnen (1240–1321) enumerated thirteen Buddhist traditions or schools.
+These various traditions changed and evolved over time.
+Some are now defunct or were absorbed into new traditions while some survived or were revived as living traditions.
+These "traditions" are not always rigid designations as there has always been considerable intermixing among them.
+Many temples and communities are influenced by many of these traditions, each consisting of different numerous sub-schools or sects.